DataDog/hiring-engineers/answers.md

 #### Bonus Question: What is the difference between a Service and a Resource?

-The relationship between a service and a resource is often expressed in software using analytics.
 A resource refers to a piece of code, usually either a query in a database or a route in an application, that can be experienced within a service.
-The service is the set of processes containing each individual resource.
+The service is the set of processes usually containing different resources.

 In this case for instance, the service is a web application labeled "my-flask-app."
 Three designated resources in this application would be the three routes present in the script, in addition to any error routes (404) that may be traced.